 Tali Train targets each of the core attentional skills through four adaptive exercises.
 We’ve designed the exercises to increase or decrease in real time, so they are always challenging but never overwhelming.

-For instance, if a child has great selection abilities then they will be moved up to levels that are more complex within an exercise, but if they struggle with focus (concentration) then they will work at levels that are less difficult within that exercise.
+For instance, if a child has great selection abilities then they will be moved up to levels that are more complex within an exercise but, if they struggle with focus (concentration), they will work at levels that are less difficult within that exercise.

 Tali Train is proven to increase attention and numeracy in children with attention difficulties.
 Improve your child’s concentration with Tali Train today.